-It was painted in Milan, c.1590 after the master returned to his hometown.
+It was painted in Milan, c.1590 after Arcimboldo returned to his hometown.
 The fruits of all seasons are combined into a puzzling portrait, to accommodate the fashion of the late Renaissance.

-One of the best-known works of Arcimboldo - "The Gardener" (L'Ortolano), also known as "The Vegetable Gardener", or "Vegetables in Bowl" is in his homeland, Italy, at the Museo Civico Ala Ponzone, in Cremona.
+One of the best-known works of Arcimboldo - "The Gardener" (L'Ortolano), also known as "The Vegetable Gardener", or "Vegetables in Bowl" was painted in his homeland, Italy, at the Museo Civico Ala Ponzone, in Cremona.
 It was painted between 1587 and 1590.
-One way up the picture shows a bowl of vegetables when reversed - it shows a human face.
+When reversed (as it's now) it shows a human face.

 Some of the vegetables resemble genitalia of both sexes, which suggests that the person depicted could be Priapus - ancient Greek god of fertility, protector of gardens.

 "The Fruit Basket", or "Reversible Head with a Fruit Basket" was painted c.1590.
-Just like "The Gardener", and "The Cook", when reversed, it shows a human face.
-It is in the possession of French and Company in New York.
+Just like "The Gardener", and "The Cook", when reversed, it shows a human face as it is now.
+It's in the possession of French and Company in New York.

 Fire by Giuseppe Arcimboldo

 "The Fire" stands apart from the others.
 It is the only one formed out of inanimate objects.
 The figure consists of cannons, the symbols of the military power of the Empire.
-The hair of the figure - the flames, sprouting from burning wood.
+The hair of the figure - the flames are sprouting from burning wood.

-"The Water" is presented to the spectator as a female face sculpted from marine creatures.
-The spines of fish, and coral form the crown.
-A pearl necklace surrounds the neck of the figure, helping the shape to emerge from the chaos.
+"The Water" is presented somewhat as a female face; sculpted from marine creatures.
+The spines of fish and coral form the crown.
+A pearl necklaces surrounds the neck of the figure, helping the shape to emerge from the chaos.